 If you’re looking to push the boundaries on your next safari, look no further than a trip to Kamchatka.
 Located in the far east of Russia’s Far East, the peninsula contains less than 200 miles of paved road in an area larger than Great Britain, which is just one indication of how truly wild and remote this region is.
 Embarking on this safari will see you traversing the rugged landscape by helicopter – often the only viable form of transportation here – before first making camp on the banks of a running river, then the shores of an idyllic lake surrounded by greenery-covered mountains that scrape the sky.
-Here you’ll become acquainted with the European cousin of North America's iconic grizzly bear on daily photographic excursions, before climbing an active volcano on your penultimate day in the country.
+In both locations you’ll become acquainted with the European cousin of North America's iconic grizzly bear on daily photographic excursions, before climbing an active volcano and taking in high-altitude views of this awe-inspiring region.

 What makes this trip extraordinary

 - Travel to Russia’s isolated Kamchatka Peninsula, a vast strip of wilderness that was off-limits to foreigners until the 1990s.

 - Take a tour around Petropavlovsk-Kamchatsky, an historic seaside city on the very edge of Russia.

 - Explore one of the world’s most wild and picturesque places in search of Kamchatka brown bears, volcanoes and spectacular landscapes

 - Fly in by helicopter to Kuril Lake, a body of water teeming with salmon that attracts hundreds of bears.